Superconvergence of Online Optimization for Model Predictive Control

 \end{theorem}

 \begin{proof} See Appendix \ref{pf:thm:1}. \end{proof}

-From Theorem \ref{thm:1}, we prove that SOSC for subproblems holds in the same neighborhood provided that the scale parameter $\mu$ is set larger than the stated threshold.
+In Theorem \ref{thm:1}, we prove that the reduced Hessian is positive definite for subproblems in the same neighborhood provided that the scale parameter $\mu$ is set larger than the stated threshold.
 Moreover, the lower bound of the reduced Hessian is still $\gamma_H$.
-Consequently, we know that KKT matrices in \eqref{equ:Newton} are invertible in the neighborhood.
+Consequently, we know that the KKT matrices in \eqref{equ:Newton} are invertible in the neighborhood.
 See Lemma 16.1 in \cite{Nocedal2006Numerical} for a simple proof.
 We emphasize that $\mu$ is set globally and independent from the horizon location; hence all subproblems have common properties.
 In the next subsection, we focus on the error recursion of the Newton step and derive the stability of our MPC strategy.

 \begin{remark} The parameter $\mu$ may enlarge the upper bound~of the Hessian matrices.
-However, the uniform boundedness~condition in Assumption \ref{ass:M:Ubound} still holds for subproblems, since the threshold does not grow with $i$ (i.e. $\mu$ need not go to infinity). \end{remark}
+However, the uniform boundedness~condition in Assumption \ref{ass:M:Ubound} still holds for the subproblems, since the threshold does not grow with $i$ (i.e. $\mu$ need not go to infinity). \end{remark}